 I had it refurbished locally and I’m so glad I did.
 Don’t have a bike?
 Reach out to Overlook Bicycles about renting from their store which is right next to the Ashokan Station Trailhead in Shokan.
 The Ashokan Rail Trail was the perfect way to get back into cycling.

-BTW, on the other side of the reservoir, there is a short but exceptionally excellent nature trail called the Ashokan Quarry Trail.
+On the other side of the reservoir, there’s a short but exceptional nature trail called the Ashokan Quarry Trail.
 I’ve hiked there so many times, but it never gets old.

 Read More

-You can get more source information at the official Rail Trail website.
+You can get more source information at the official Ashokan Rail Trail website.

 Get full access…